Is Pre-training Truly Better Than Meta-Learning?: Introduction

 \section{Introduction}

-Rapid learning from a few examples is a hallmark of human intelligence.
-Inspired by the ambition to equip artificial agents with this capability, research in Artificial Intelligence (AI) has been significantly influenced by the domain of meta-learning, embodying the notion of "\textit{learning to learn}" or "\textit{learning to adapt}" \citep{meta_learning}.
-In addition, the broad success of Deep Learning in computer vision \citep{alexnet, resnet}, natural language processing \citep{bert, gpt3}, game playing \citep{alphago, atari1, EfficientZero}, theorem proving \citep{skiptree, gptf, pact}, code \citep{codex} and more has lead Deep Learning to be routinely applied to the field of few-shot learning.
-Few-shot learning challenges a model's ability to quickly learn a new task from a few examples and therefore has been a prominent research area for the application of meta-learning algorithms.
+Research in Artificial Intelligence (AI) has been significantly influenced by the goal of learning from a few examples.
+One leading approach is meta-learning, embodying the notion of "\textit{learning to learn}" or "\textit{learning to adapt}" \citep{meta_learning}.
+Notably, these approaches have been successfully combined with deep learning in computer vision \citep{alexnet, resnet}, natural language processing \citep{bert, gpt3}, game playing \citep{alphago, atari1, EfficientZero}, theorem proving \citep{skiptree, gptf, pact}, code \citep{codex}.
+Few-shot learning challenges a model's ability to learn a new task from a few examples quickly and, therefore, has been a prominent research area for applying meta-learning algorithms.
 However, recent findings \citep{rfs} have demonstrated that a pre-trained model with a fixed embedding can surpass many sophisticated meta-learning algorithms in performance on a variety of few-shot learning benchmarks \citep{rfs, Chen2019, Chen, Dhillon2019, Huang2019}.
-It has been suggested that we need to ``Re-think Few-Shot Image Classification; is a Good Embedding All You Need?".
-We challenge this view and re-evaluate meta-learning against pre-trained models -- using Model Agnostic Meta-Learning (MAML) as the canonical meta-learning algorithm.
-Our novel re-evaluation uses three fundamental components: A. It employs a fair comparison amongst pre-trained models vs MAML trained models by; using the same architecture, the same optimizer, and all models trained to convergence.
-B. It uses a more rigorous statistical analysis technique -- in particular, we use the effect size (Cohen's d) \citep{Cohen_1992} to characterize more carefully the difference in performance between the two methods.
-C. It takes into account the formal diversity of a dataset when conducting statistical analysis.
+It has been suggested that we need to ``Re-think Few-Shot Image Classification; is a Good Embedding All You Need?"
+Thus, the emerging consensus is that transfer learning with pre-training uniformly outperformed meta-learning.
+We challenge the views presented in these works and re-evaluate model-agnostic methods for meta-learning and transfer learning via pre-training.
+Our main result is that a more nuanced analysis shows that data diversity plays a key role, which was previously unknown, in interpreting the comparison across methods. \\ Our \textbf{key contributions} are as follows: \begin{enumerate} \item We present a novel re-evaluation that employs a fair comparison by using only model-agnostic algorithms for both techniques and training to convergence.
+Additionally, it only uses fundamental and comparable algorithms for both techniques to avoid confirmation biases from more extensive work in a particular area.
+Specifically, we compare pre-training with head-only fine-tuning (PT) against the Model Agnostic Meta-Learning (MAML) algorithm. \item We evaluate differences using statistical hypothesis testing -- in particular, we use the effect size as measured by Cohen's d~\citep{Cohen_1992} to characterize more carefully the difference in performance between the two methods. \item We do our analysis from a novel data-centric perspective by measuring the diversity of the datasets.
+This reveals an additional rich structure to our findings.
+We find that: \begin{enumerate} \item When the diversity of a dataset is low, pre-training beats meta-learning on average \item When the diversity of a dataset is high, meta learning beats pre-training \item When all dataset diversities are considered, the effect size is close to zero , favoring neither algorithm. \end{enumerate} \end{enumerate}